entrypoint-lv/AspNet.Identity.EntityFramework6/README.md

         }

-## Your own POCOs
+## Your own classes

+Please refer to the (samples/CustomClassesSample) folder for the full code sample.

-Of course, you can inherit from provided POCOs in order to add new properties or change the type of the primary key for user and role.
+Of course, you can inherit from provided Identity classes in order to add new properties or change the type of the primary key for user and role.
 In the following example we add some properties and use Int32 instead of default String as the primary key type:

 1. Create your own derived POCOs: